OT-OpenTwin/OpenTwin/Documentation/Developer/general_concepts/json.rst

     class B : public ot::Serializable {
     public:
-        virtual void addToJsonObject(ot::JsonValue& _object, ot::JsonAllocator& _allocator) const override;
+        // Here the data is added to the provided JSON object (serialized) virtual void addToJsonObject(ot::JsonValue& _object, ot::JsonAllocator& _allocator) const override;

-        virtual void setFromJsonObject(const ot::ConstJsonObject& _object) override;
+        // Here the data is read from the provided JSON object (deserialized) virtual void setFromJsonObject(const ot::ConstJsonObject& _object) override;

         void addA(const A& _a) { m_a.push_back(_a); };